QUICK ANSWER

 Appurtenant runs with the land.
 In gross runs with the person.
 If the exam describes two neighboring properties and one benefits from the other, that is appurtenant.
 If it describes a company or individual holding a right over someone's property with no neighboring parcel involved, that is in gross.
 If the property is landlocked, it is by necessity.
 If someone used the land without permission for years, it is by prescription.

-Liens and Lien Priority
+Liens and lien priority

 A lien is a claim against property as security for a debt.
 Understanding lien types and their priority is tested in both the Property Rights and Titles/Deeds content areas.
 Taxes first, then recording order.
 That is the entire lien priority rule, and it overrides everything else.